PureVPN vs. IPVanish: which VPN to choose?

 If that still doesn't sound complicated, consider that all prices are for the first billing period (monthly or annual).
 After that, the costs increase.

 IPVanish has a 30-day money-back guarantee, but PureVPN wants to be even more generous, offering 31.
-The latter also has a “cheap trial,” asking $0.99 for one week.
-Both opponents will allow 10 simultaneously connected devices.
+The latter also has a "cheap trial," asking $0.99 for one week.
+PureVPN allows 10 simultaneously connected devices, while IPVanish doesn't have any limits on this - you can use it on as many devices as you like.

 In the end, IPVanish has better deals, at least for the first billing period.